RenderKit/ospray/README.md

 Prerequisites
 -------------

-OSPRay currently supports both Linux and Mac OS X (and experimentally Windows).
+OSPRay currently supports Linux, Mac OS X, and Windows.
 In addition, before you can build OSPRay you need the following prerequisites:

 -   You can clone the latest OSPRay sources via: